-SUPPORT THIS PROJECT online
+SUPPORT THIS PROJECT – go to the form

-Make a bank tranfer to UBI Banca account – IBAN IT71Q0311123400000000000437 – BIC/SWIFT BLOPIT22 for Amici di Adwa onlus
+UBI Banca IBAN IT71Q0311123400000000000437 – BIC/SWIFT BLOPIT22

 In Adwa (Tigray region), there is a government hospital but it offers extremely poor services in dangerous hygienic conditions.
 There is only one doctor with a medical degree; the rest of the staff has no official qualifications.
 Medication and medical devices are not available.
 The electricity comes and goes, the kitchen runs on wood fire, the laundry is washed by hand on the floor…